aakashagarwal6898/Emotion-Detection-using-Keras/README.md

 ![Image of model-performance](resources/model-performance.PNG)

-The results involved a lot of trial and error.
 We have achieved an accuracy of 90.78% in 30 Epochs with a batch size of 4.
 This project puts a huge emphasis on the model performance on real world images instead of accuracy.